pfhopkins/gizmo-public/scripts/gizmo_documentation.md

 ## balance.txt

-This is a very technical and hard-to-parse file containing the balance information for each processor at each timestep.
+This is a rather technical and hard-to-parse file containing the balance information for each processor at each timestep.
 Consult the GADGET users guide if you need it, but you usually shouldnt.
-In newer versions of GIZMO, this file is not output.
+The opening of the file contains a key which labels each of the different categories of CPU flags, and details over each timestep the fraction of time spent in each as the code works its way through.
+It is more detailed than what you get from cpu.txt, but less useful often than what you would get from using code profiling tools (which is recommended for real optimization, this is more of a useful tool for debugging).
+In newer versions of GIZMO, this file is not output by default unless additional outputs are enabled.